• Onboard Home

 Confirm the VM's Network Adapter Mode

-1. Open the virtualization software (e.g., VMware, Proxmox).
+1. Open your virtualization manager (e.g., VMware).

 3. If the adapter is set to NAT mode, switch it to Bridged mode.

-• NAT Mode isolates the VM behind the host machine, preventing it from appearing as a distinct device on the LAN.
+• NAT mode isolates the VM behind the host machine, preventing it from appearing as a distinct device on the LAN.

 Confirm Whitelisting with IT